Skip to main content

 • Federal tax returns* including IRS W-2 information for student (and spouse, if married), or their parents, if a dependent student

-• Information on cash; savings and checking account balances; investments, including stocks, bonds and real estate; and business and farm assets for student, and parents, if a dependent student
+• Information on cash; savings and checking account balances; investments, including stocks, bonds and real estate; and business and farm net worth

 3. Additional Documentation

 Throughout the financial aid process, the Office of Financial Aid may request additional documentation to resolve conflicts or verify information on a student’s FAFSA.
-Please submit only the documentation that is requested by the Office of Financial Aid.
+Please review requirements, upload forms and supporting documentation, and view instructions in the Required Documents section of your Colleague Self-Service (CSS) portal.

 Verification